Sophie Martin, lab head

-Gaowen obtained her Bachelor in Huazhong Agriculture University in China in 2010 and moved to National University of Singapore for her Master.
-During her PhD, in Giulia Rancati’s group in Nanyang Technological University and Institute of Medical Biology A*STAR in Singapore, she worked on aneuploidy and adaptive evolution in budding yeast under extreme condition – loss of an essential gene, using experimental evolution, genomics and systems biology approaches.
+Gaowen obtained her Bachelor in Huazhong Agriculture University in China in 2010 and moved to Singapore for her Master and PhD studies.
+During her PhD with Giulia Rancati , she worked on aneuploidy and adaptive evolution in budding yeast under extreme condition – loss of an essential gene, using experimental evolution, genomics and systems biology approaches.
 She joined the group in October 2016.

 Cassandre Kinnaer, PhD student

-Cassandre was born in Belgium and moved to the South West of France when she was 5 years old.
-She obtained her Bachelor in Biochemistry and Molecular Biology from the Paul Sabatier University of Toulouse in 2011.
-The year after that she enrolled in an exchange program and studied at the University of Waterloo in Ontario, Canada.
-She earned her Master in Structural and Functional Biology from the Paul Sabatier University of Toulouse in 2013.
-Under the direction of Christel Vérollet, she studied actin remodelling in human primary macrophages in the context of HIV-1 infection.
+Cassandre was born in Belgium and moved to France at age 5.
+She obtained her Bachelor in Biochemistry and Molecular Biology in Toulouse and then studied a year at the University of Waterloo, Canada.
+She earned her Master in Structural and Functional Biology in Toulouse in 2013.
+With Christel Vérollet, she studied actin remodeling in human macrophages during HIV-1 infection.
 She joined the lab in February 2014.

 Iker Lamas, PhD student

-Iker obtained his bachelor in Clinical Biology from the University of Navarre in Pamplona, Spain in 2013.
-Then he moved to the University of Lausanne in Switzerland where he obtained his master degree in Molecular Life Science with a distinction in microbiology in 2015.
-During his master project he studied cell polarity in Schizosaccharomyces pombe, focusing his interest in the Cdc42 activation pathway.
+Iker obtained his bachelor in Clinical Biology from the University of Navarre in Pamplona, Spain.
+He moved to the UNIL where he obtained his master degree in Molecular Life Science with a distinction in microbiology in 2015.
+During his master project he studied cell polarity in S. pombe, focusing his interest in the Cdc42 activation pathway.
 He joined the lab as a PhD student in April 2015.

 Ingrid Billault-Chaumartin, PhD student

-Ingrid did her biology studies in Ecole Normale Supérieure in Paris where she obtained her master’s degree in molecular and cellular biology with a distinction in genetics in July 2016.
-During her master’s internships, she first joined the lab to study the role of capping proteins in cellular fusion in S. pombe, and then return in France, at College de France, to study the role of Topoisomerase III in segregation in E. coli.
+Ingrid did her studies at Ecole Normale Supérieure in Paris where she obtained her master in molecular and cellular biology with a distinction in genetics in July 2016.
+During her master’s internship, she joined the lab to study the role of capping proteins in cell fusion in S. pombe, and then returned to the College de France to study Topoisomerase III in E. coli.
 She joined the lab as a PhD student in October 2016.